An Overview of Moorings Bay

 The Moorings Bay System consists of many coves and bays.
 At the south end is Hurricane Harbor leading to Compass Cove, Bowline Bay, Moorings Bay and Venetian Bay and the north end where it connects to Clam Bay.

-For questions or more information please contact Sharda Spahr, Chair Moorings Bay Citizens Advisory Committee, Bay and Waterways Chair Moorings Property Owners Association.
+For questions or more information please contact Sharda Spahr, Bay and Waterways Chair Moorings Property Owners Association.
+Sharda can be reached at sharda@mpoa.org.